 Our typical student possesses a maturity level where their desire to learn and prepare for employment evident, but additional time is needed to practice and master the skills necessary for further independence.
 We are unique in that we offer quality education for students with disabilities on a college campus.
 For our students, this is their college experience, and they can identify with typical peers and friends.
 For many, attending the program at Onondaga Community College is a natural progression of their high school years and a foundation for their future.

-New Visions is a week long “full time” college experience for students with developmental disabilities.
-Students reside on campus, sleep in air-conditioned residence halls, eat at the cafeteria, and integrate with other summer school students and participants of summer programs.
-Our goal is to provide a safe but stimulating learning environment, packed with choices and opportunities to allow each student to understand and enjoyably apply the independent living and social skills that are stressed in the classes.
-After a week of course work, activities and community experience culminate with “yearbooks”, a prom and a graduation ceremony complete with caps and gowns.
+New Visions is a week long “full-time” college experience for students with developmental disabilities.
+Students reside on campus, sleep in air-conditioned residence halls, and integrate with other summer school students and participants of summer programs.
+Our goal is to provide a safe, but stimulating learning environment, packed with choices and opportunities to allow each student to understand and enjoyably apply the independent living and social skills that are stressed in the classes.
+After a week of course work, interesting and fun activities culminates with yearbooks, a prom, and a graduation ceremony.

 Onondaga Community College

 Install Adobe Acrobat Reader to view PDF files